-Click Configure watermarks to bring up the window below.

-Once watermark profiles are created, they will appear in this list.

-Click to customise which columns are seen in this window.

-Click to create a new watermark profile.

-Profile name Display text

-Type the watermark text.

-To edit an existing watermark profile, select it from the list and click Edit to bring up the same window as above.
+Configure watermarks to bring up the window below.
+Once watermark profiles are created, they will appear in ?
+Configure watermark profiles this list.
+If at archive time a watermark profile is selected, the Click to customise which columns are seen in this text set for that watermark profile will be displayed across the archived video from top left to bottom window. right when the archive is later reviewed. () Name Text New Click to create a new watermark profile.
+Name the profile.
+Profile name Display text Type the watermark text.
+To edit an existing watermark profile, select it from the list and click to bring up the same window as New Edit Delete above.
+OK Cancel